Biology Department

 In-Person

 An introduction to the fundamental concepts of ecology, exploring how organisms interact with their environment and with each other, at the levels of populations, communities and entire ecosystems.
 Interactions from competition to food chains are considered from an evolutionary perspective recognizing the role of the physical environment and humanity.
-Open to aquatic resources, climate and environment, earth and environmental sciences students upon completion of BIOL 112.
-Prerequisites: an average of 55 in BIOL 111, 112 for biology majors, advanced majors or honours students.
+Open to aquatic resources, climate and environment, Earth and environmental sciences students upon completion of BIOL 112.
+Prerequisites: BIOL 111, 112.
 Three credits and lab.

 BIOL